The Five Stans - Bishkek Departure

 Use the four-hour drive to Mary to recover, and you may just find yourself hungry again for dinner after checking in at the hotel.
 It’s all in a day’s work for a Silk Road explorer.

-Accommodation: Hotel Margush (or similar), Mary, Turkmenistan
+Accommodation: Mary Hotel (or similar), Mary, Turkmenistan

 Included: Breakfast, Lunch and Dinner